Roth IRA Contribution Limits by Year

 EGTRRA - accelerated limit increases

-EGTRRA scheduled stepwise IRA limit increases: $3,000 in 2002, $4,000 in 2005, and $5,000 in 2008, with annual inflation indexation thereafter.
-EGTRRA also created the $1,000 catch-up contribution for participants age 50+ that began at $500 in 2002 and stepped to $1,000 by 2006.
-The catch-up has stayed at $1,000 since (it is not separately inflation-indexed; SECURE 2.0 added a separate indexation provision starting in 2024).
+EGTRRA scheduled stepwise IRA limit increases: $3,000 in 2002, $4,000 in 2005, and $5,000 in 2008, with inflation indexation thereafter.
+EGTRRA also created the age-50 catch-up, which began at $500 in 2002 and reached $1,000 by 2006.
+It stayed at $1,000 through 2025; SECURE 2.0 added inflation indexing starting in 2024, and the rounded amount first increased in 2026.

 2006